Escapade1966/Financial_Models/README.md

-This repository is used to record my learning process of fianancial modeling.
+This repository is used to record my learning process of financial modeling.